yandex-cloud/docs/en/legal/sla-levels/vpc.md

 ## Definition of Service Unavailability {#unavailability}

-Loss of external connectiveness of Platform's cloud resources used by Customer with the public IP address provided by CloudIL in respect of the service of Filtering Incoming Traffic was provided.
+Loss of external connectiveness of Platform's cloud resources used by Customer with the public IP address provided by Nebius in respect of the service of Filtering Incoming Traffic was provided.

 ________________________________________

-Publication date: 10.11.2022
+Publication date: 20.02.2023

+*Previous version of the document: <https://nebius.com/il/docs/legal/archive/sla-levels/vpc-20221110>*